bonitasoft/bonita-doc/md/set-up-a-reporting-database.md

 Before you put reporting in place, you need to create a dedicated reporting database.
 For performance reasons, it is a best practice to isolate reporting data from live data.

-This installation is performed manually outside of Bonita BPM.
+This installation is performed manually outside of Bonita.
 This documentation does not detail the installation procedure of such a database but provides some best practices.

 Best practices <!--{.h2}-->